-This Plan sets out ambitious targets for IWM in the Dandenong Catchment and the broader Greater Metropolitan Melbourne Region.
+This Plan sets out ambitious targets for IWM in the Western Port Catchment and the broader Greater Metropolitan Melbourne Region.
 To enable this step-change in approach, it is crucial that the right conditions are put in place early to enable this transition.

 Our measures Scale Our current performance (2019) Why is this measure important?
-E1 Vision, leadership and long- term commitment through vision statement and objectives articulated in corporate documents (Rating out of 5) ^p Catchment Region 3.4 This measure tracks the degree to which organisational leadership is supportive of the adopted vision and water management agenda, and able to strategically commit to and initiate IWM initiatives.
-E2 Knowledge, skills and organisational capacity Catchment 3.0 This measure rates the knowledge and skills of key water related organisations in the (Rating out of 5)° Region 2.9 Catchment, together with organisational capacity to successfully deliver IWM.
-E3 Cross-sector institutional arrangements and processes Catchment 2.9 This measure assesses whether the institutional arrangements and processes (Rating out of 5) ^p Region 2.9 required to achieve IWM are in place and embedded across the sector.
+E1 Vision, leadership and long- term commitment through Catchment 3.5 This measure tracks the degree to which organisational leadership is supportive of vision statement and objectives articulated in corporate documents (Rating out of 5) ^p Region 3.1 the adopted vision and water management agenda, and able to strategically commit to and initiate IWM initiatives.
+E2 Knowledge, skills and organisational capacity (Rating out of 5) ^p Catchment 3.3 This measure rates the knowledge and skills of key water related organisations in the Region 2.9 Catchment, together with organisational capacity to successfully deliver IWM.
+E3 Cross-sector institutional arrangements and processes (Rating out of 5) ^p Catchment 3.4 This measure assesses whether the institutional arrangements and processes Region 2.9 required to achieve IWM are in place and embedded across the sector.

-Rating of 4.5 out of 5 by 2030, and 5 out of 5 by 2050 for vision, leadership and long-term commitment through vision statement and objectives articulated in corporate documents for the catchment
+Rating of 4 out of 5 by 2030, and 5 out of 5 by 2050 for vision, leadership and long-term commitment through vision statement and objectives articulated in corporate documents for the catchment